Estimated reading time: 15 minutes

 I will talk as if it was me going to school again.

-I’ve just graduated this year for the second time but the first time in Canada so I’ve learned along the way.
+I’ve just graduated this year for the second time, but the first time in Canada, so I’ve learned along the way.

-• How long is my course?
+- How long is my course?

-• How many hours a week am I in school?
+- How many hours a week am I in school?

-• Do I want to buy a car?
+- Do I want to buy a car?

-• When do I start investing in my future?
+- When do I start investing in my future?

-• How much money will all this cost?
-How will I go about saving for it so I don’t go into debt?
+- How will I save for it so I don’t go into debt?

-• Do I really need a credit card?
+- Do I need a credit card?

 You can expand on them later.